 |Women's Standard Stretch Sock Sizes|

-Made at our factory in Leicester, England, since 1937, by generations of skilled workers; Pantherella socks are unrivalled for their quality, style and comfort.Product number: 533054
+Made at our factory in Leicester, England, since 1937, by generations of skilled workers; Pantherella socks are unrivalled for their quality, style and comfort.Product number: W768

-Our Egyptian Cotton is grown and processed in the Nile Delta and then spun into the highest quality yarn in Italy.
+Our Cashmere is processed in Mongolia and then spun into the most luxurious quality yarn by Italian spinners .